 8.3.
 Surveillance audits shall be conducted at least once a year.
 The date of the first surveillance audit following initial certification shall not be more than 12 months from the last day of the stage 2 audit.
 The date of the second surveillance audit shall not be more than 24 months from the last day of the stage 2 audits.

 9.1.
 A recertification audit shall be planned and conducted on-site to evaluate the continued fulfillment of all of the requirements of the relevant management system standard or other normative documents.
 The purpose of the recertification audit is to confirm the continued conformity and effectiveness of the management system as a whole, and its continued relevance and applicability for the scope of certification.

 9.2.
-The recertification audit shall consider the performance of the management system over the period of certification, and include the review of previous surveillance audit reports.
+The recertification audit shall consider the performance of the management system throughout certification, and include the review of previous surveillance audit reports.

 9.4.
 In the case of multiple sites or certification to multiple management system standards being provided by IAS, the planning for the audit shall ensure adequate on-site audit coverage to provide confidence in the certification.